elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VC).
 This architecture decision record (ADR) describes the DID implementation in a Cosmos SDK-based blockchain.

-The goal of this ADR is to define a foundation for the necessary components to realize the Elesto objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**
+This ADR aims to define a foundation for the necessary components to realize the Elesto objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**

 ## Decision